Comentiolus: Redeployment against the Avars and execution

-This favourable peace meant that Byzantium's forces could now be concentrated against the Avar and Slav incursions in the Balkans.
-In 598, Comentiolus was sent back into action against the Avars, probably with the position of magister militum per Thracias.
+This favourable peace meant that Byzantium's forces could be concentrated against the Avar and Slav incursions in the Balkans.
+In 598, Comentiolus was sent back into action against the Avars, possibly in the position of Magister Militum per Thracias.
 After a heavy defeat caused by his neglect to properly array his forces for battle, his army was scattered and he himself fled to Constantinople, where he faced charges of treason.
-These were dropped at the Emperor's request, and Comentiolus was reconfirmed as general for Thrace.
-His subsequent record is not very distinguished, but according to Michael Whitby this may be more due to the negative bias of Simocatta, the main primary source for the period, towards him and his co-general Peter, rather than because of inability or inaction on his part.
+These were dropped at the Emperor's request, and Comentiolus was reconfirmed as Magister Militum.
+His subsequent record is not very distinguished, but according to Michael Whitby this may be more due to the negative bias of Simocatta, the main primary source for the period, towards him and his co-general Peter, rather than inability or inaction on his part.
 At any rate, when the army rebelled against Maurice in 602, Comentiolus was entrusted with the defence of the Walls of Constantinople.
 When Phocas eventually took the city, he was one of the first adherents of the old regime to be executed.